icub-tech-iit/documentation/docs/icub_firmware/firmware/firmware.md

 ## Command Line Interface (CLI)
 `FirmwareUpdater` provides a CLI with a set of options to do operations via the command line.

-Running `FirmwareUpdater -h` you'll be prompted to the list of all available options :
+By running `FirmwareUpdater -h`, you'll be prompted with the list of all available options:

 <img src ="../img/cli-options.png" height = 480px>